 A sheet entry is an electrical design primitive that belongs within a sheet symbol.
 It is placed within a sheet symbol to designate input/output ports for the symbol.
 The sheet entries correspond to ports placed in the source schematic sub-sheet that the symbol represents.

-Sheet Entries are available for placement in the Schematic Editor only.
-To place a sheet entry:
+Sheet Entries are available for placement in the Schematic Editor only in the following ways:

-Click Place » Add Sheet Entry from the main menus.
+Choose Place » Sheet Entry from the main menus.

-Right-click in the schematic editor, then click Place » Add Sheet Entry.
+Right-click in the design space then choose Place » Sheet Entry from the context menu.

 After launching the command, the cursor will change to a cross-hair and you will enter sheet entry placement mode.
 Placement is made by performing the following sequence of actions: